graetzer/GDataXML-HTML/README.markdown

 4. On the small input box that pops-out, enter -fno-objc-arc.

 # Examples #
-There are two usage examples in this project inside the GDataXML_HTMLViewController.m file.
+There are usage examples inside the GDataXML_HTMLViewController.m file.

 ### Other examples for GDataXML on the web: ###

 1. http://www.raywenderlich.com/725/how-to-read-and-write-xml-documents-with-gdataxml

 2. http://dubydigital.com/iphone/?p=59

 # Licence #